keu/docs/astro/secrets-backend.md

 - The [Astro CLI](cli/overview.md).
 - An [Astro project](create-project.md).
 - An [Astro project](create-project.md) with version 5.1.0+ of `apache-airflow-providers-amazon`.
 See [Add Python and OS-level packages](develop-projec.mdt#add-python-and-os-level-packages).
-- An IAM role with [access to Paramter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) that your Astro cluster can assume.
+- An IAM role with access to the [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) that your Astro cluster can assume.
 See [AWS IAM roles](connect-external-services.md#aws-iam-roles).

 #### Step 1: Create Airflow secrets directories in Parameter Store

-To start, create directories for Airflow variables and connections in Parameter Store that you want to store as a secret.
+Create directories for Airflow variables and connections in Parameter Store that you want to store as secrets.

-Based on this setup, variables and connections should live at `/airflow/variables` and `/airflow/connections`, respectively.
-For example, if you're setting a secret variable with the key `my_secret`, it should exist at `/airflow/connections/my_secret`.
-If you modify these directory paths, be sure to change the values for `variables_prefix` and `connections_prefix` in the next step.
+Variables and connections should should be stored in `/airflow/variables` and `/airflow/connections`, respectively.
+For example, if you're setting a secret variable with the key `my_secret`, it should be stored in the `/airflow/connections/` directory.
+If you modify the directory paths, make sure you change the values for `variables_prefix` and `connections_prefix` in Step 2.

-For instructions, see documentation for the [AWS Systems Manager Console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html), the [AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html), or [Tools for Windows PowerShell](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-ps.html).
+For instructions, see the [AWS Systems Manager Console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html), the [AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html), or the [Tools for Windows PowerShell](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-ps.html) documentation.
 #### Step 2: Configure your Astro project

-1. In your `Dockerfile`, add the following lines:
+1. Add the following lines to your `Dockerfile`:

     ```dockerfile
     ENV AIRFLOW__SECRETS__BACKEND=airflow.providers.amazon.aws.secrets.systems_manager.SystemsManagerParameterStoreBackend
     ENV AIRFLOW__SECRETS__BACKEND_KWARGS={"connections_prefix": "/airflow/connections", "variables_prefix": "/airflow/variables",  "role_arn": $AD_PS_ARN, "region_name": $AF_PS_REGION}
     ```

-2. In your `.env` file, add the following lines:
+2. Add the following lines to your `.env` file:

     ```text
     AF_PS_REGION=<your-role-arn>